 \section{Copenhagenish approach to understanding the measurement}

 The essence of Bohr's approach to measurement is his insistence that it involves {\em classical, macroscopic apparatuses}.
 They produce classical information about the results.
-Note that such information is transferable by classical means, and thus in opposition to what we now know about its quantum counterpart \cite{Wootters1982}, "cloneable".
+Note that such information is transferable by classical means, and thus in opposition to what we now know about its quantum counterpart \cite{Wootters1982} it is ``cloneable".
 This was postulated by Bohr in order to have clear link between our macroscopic observations with the quantum laws, esp. the Born rule.
 Most importantly, there is no experiment or observation which falsifies Bohr's approach.
 Still, to many it seemed to be sweeping a problem under a rug, or a kind of phenomenological approach.\footnote{And one could say that indeed it was so {\em before} the decoherence via interaction with uncontrollable environment theory of measurements.}

-The first important step towards quantum theory of measurement was von Neumann's analysis of what is now called pre-measurement.
+The first important step toward quantum theory of measurement was von Neumann's analysis of what is now called {\em pre-measurement} \cite{vN.32}.
 It is the first stage of the measurement of an observable.
-We shall assume that it is $\sum_lb_l \ketbra{b_l}{b_l}$.
-Via a suitably tailored interaction, i.e. governed by a suitable Hamiltonian and of proper time duration, a certain different degree of freedom of the system or the device called the pointer variable $P$ interacts with the observable, and the description of the pair evolves in the following way:
+We shall assume that it is $\hat{O}=\sum_lb_l \ketbra{b_l}{b_l}$.
+Via a suitably tailored interaction, i.e. governed by a suitable Hamiltonian and of proper time duration, a certain different degree of freedom of the system or the device called the pointer variable, $P$, gets entangled with the eigenstates of the observable, and the description of the pair evolves in the following way: